 For example, the Registry Cleaner feature allows you to delete outdated or corrupt registry entries to fix and prevent errors, freezes, or crashes and improve overall system stability.

-With BoostSpeed, you can end days when your PC is slow and prone to errors.
-You can use it to optimize your computer’s performance and take control of how quickly and healthy it is.
+With BoostSpeed, you can end the days when your PC was slow and prone to errors.
+You can use it to optimize your computer’s performance and take control of how quick and healthy it is.

 Conclusion

-The importance of learning about your Windows system information is higher than you might imagine.
-Your computing experience can greatly improve by learning about hardware limitations and their specifics.
+The importance of learning how to access your Windows system information is higher than you might imagine.
+Your computing experience can greatly improve by knowing your hardware limitations and their specifics.

 Throughout this guide, we’ve guided you through various methods to view your Windows 10 and 11 system info.
-Finding important information is simple, whether using the quick Run command or the intuitive Start Menu.
+Finding important information is simple, whether using the quick Run utility or the intuitive Start menu.

-You can use File Explorer and System Settings, but third-party programs like Auslogics BoostSpeed are also one of the easiest ways to find system information.
+You can use File Explorer, the Settings app, and the Command Prompt, but third-party programs like Auslogics BoostSpeed are also one of the easiest ways to find system information.

 FAQ

-Acquiring system information using Command Prompt (CMD) takes little time.
-Type cmd into the search box to launch CMD, or press Windows key + R and type cmd.
-Next, enter the command systeminfo after typing it.
-Windows system information command will show specific system information, such as the OS version, RAM, and more.
+Acquiring system information using the Command Prompt (CMD) takes little time.
+Type cmd into the search box or press Windows key + R and type cmd.
+Next, enter the command systeminfo.
+After running this Windows system information command, the Command Prompt will display specific system information, such as the OS version, RAM, and more.

-The system information can still be saved to a text file and printed even though CMD lacks a direct “print” capability.
-Use the command systeminfo > C:system_info.txt in Command Prompt to save the data as a text file on your C: disk.
-Locate the text file and right-click it to obtain a hard copy of your system information.
-Then, choose “Print” from the context menu.
+The system information can be saved to a text file.
+Use the command systeminfo > C:system_info.txt in the Command Prompt to save the data as a text file on your C: drive.
+Locate the text file, right-click it, and choose Print from the context menu.